 |General||3/15/2017 11:46 AM||What sets ARI apart from other reading programs?|

 Looking at the data, based on the 3rd grade reading scores, it was determined that adjustments were needed to make sure the ARI is running at peak efficiency and is reaching the students who need support the most first.
-Therefore ARI resources will be concentrated in K-3 with primary emphasis on 3rd grade.
+Therefore ARI resources will be concentrated in K-3.

 No, the ARI targets reading achievement of Alabama students on three fronts: beginning reading, expanding reading power, and effective intervention.